Asynchronous dynamics of isomorphic Boolean networks: Few and small attractors

 The proof Theorem~\ref{thm:A4} is now an easy consequence Lemma \ref{lem:unavoidable} and the following lemma, which is proved assuming Lemma~\ref{decreasing_lemma}.

 \begin{lemma} Let $g\in F(n)$ without fixed point.
-Suppose that $g$ properly contains an open or $0$-pattern $\P$.
+Suppose that $g$ properly contains a closed or $0$-pattern $\P$.
 There exists $h\sim g$ such that $\A(h)$ has an attractor $A$ of size $\leq 4$ and an almost decreasing path from any configuration to $A$. \end{lemma}

 \begin{proof}[{\bf Proof of Lemma~\ref{lem:pattern_converging} (assuming Lemma~\ref{decreasing_lemma})}] Let $X=X(\P)$.
 Since $g$ properly contains $\P$, by Lemma~\ref{decreasing_lemma}, there exists a robustly $X$-converging function $h\sim_X g$.
 If $h$ contains $\P$ then, by Lemma \ref{lem:pattern}, $A(\P)$ is an attractor of $\A(h)$ of size $\leq 4$ and $\A(h)$ has an almost decreasing path from any configuration in $X$ to $A(\P)$, so we are done.